HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 - Tools usually stick to page loading and sometimes scrolling.
 This is not always relevant to real usage and often misses some obvious things, such as accepting cookies, client-side cache, playing videos, etc. Real user journeys should be measured, based on analytics and user feedback.
 - GHG is often used as a proxy for environmental impacts, but this is not enough.
 To avoid impact transfers and greenwashing, other indicators should be used, as <a hreflang="en" href="https://librairie.ademe.fr/ged/7595/R__f__rentiel_rcp_services_num__riques.pdf">stated by the ADEME</a> (PDF, French, 980 kB).

-These notions are detailed in this article about the environmental impacts of web elements: <a hreflang="en" href="https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/">https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/ </a>
+These notions are detailed in this <a hreflang="en" href="https://greenspector.com/en/reduce-the-weight-of-a-web-page-which-elements-have-the-greatest-impact/">article about the environmental impacts of web elements</a>

 _Embedded environmental impact needs to be factored into our calculations.
 The web should not require users to update their devices every 2-3 years.
 We need to ensure that the lifespans of our digital infrastructure are extended._